College of Education and Human Development

 Focus

-• Development and extension of statistical methodologies that effectively describe different underlying intrinsically nonlinear patterns of change
+• Development and extension of statistical methodologies to effectively model and describe patterns of intrinsically nonlinear change.

-• Evaluation of the robustness (including accuracy and precision) of the methods developed or extended via Monte Carlo Simulation techniques
+• Evaluation of the robustness (including accuracy and precision) of these methods using Monte Carlo simulation techniques.

-• Provide researchers and practitioners with the theoretical underpinnings and empirical guidance on how to effectively utilize these techniques to address important substantive questions in education and psychology.
+• Providing researchers and practitioners with both theoretical foundations and empirical guidance on how to apply these techniques to address key substantive questions in education and psychology.

 Current projects